Skip to main content

 • Insoluble Fiber ∞ This fiber does not dissolve in water and adds bulk to stool.
 It promotes regular bowel movements and helps prevent constipation, acting as a natural broom for the intestines.
 Whole grains, wheat bran, and the skins of fruits and vegetables are rich sources of insoluble fiber.

-The presence of adequate in the digestive tract directly influences the efficiency of estrogen excretion.
+The presence of adequate dietary fiber in the digestive tract directly influences the efficiency of estrogen excretion.
 By increasing fecal bulk and transit time, fiber helps to physically carry conjugated estrogens out of the body.
 This simple mechanical action is a fundamental aspect of fiber’s contribution to hormonal equilibrium.
 Without sufficient fiber, waste products, including conjugated estrogens, can linger in the intestines, creating an environment conducive to their reabsorption.

 Intermediate